contentful/contentful.js/README.md

 client.getEntry('<entry-id>', {key: value})
 ```

-for mor infos about the search paramaters check this [link](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters)
+for more infos about the search paramaters check the [documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters)

 ## Troubleshooting

-- **I can't import contentful in to react native project**
+- **I can't import contentful into react native projects**
 	- You can check this boilerplate project [here](https://github.com/Khaledgarbaya/ContentfulReactNative-boilerplate) to help getting started
 - **Link resolution does not work when using `client.getEntry('<entry-id>')`**
 	- Link resolution does not work with the single entity endpoint, you can use `client.getEntries({'sys.id': '<entry-id>'})` to link an entry with resolved links